Skinny Building: Hendel Building

 Despite the bad press, Hendel decided in 1926 to double down on his investment by building a new three-story building on the site.
 According to family members, he was motivated at least partly by spite for his hostile neighbors.
-Work started on July 29, and the first tenants, a cigar store and a restaurant, signed their leases in early December.
+After an initial refusal, Hendel managed to secure a building permit from the city and began construction on July 29.
+The Diamond Street Sidewalks Association lobbied against the "so called building", alleging permit violations, but were not able to stop the project.
+Hendel's first tenants, a cigar store and a restaurant, signed their leases in early December.

 In 1928, the Lincoln Restaurant opened on the top two floors, catering to African-American customers who had few places to eat in the area.
 The Pittsburgh Courier reported that Hendel, a Jew, was sympathetic to the black community: "Mr. Hendel owns the building in which the restaurant is located.
 Through his friendship with [restaurant proprietor] Mr. Jefferson and the desire to help the colored race, he has leased this property, disregarding the bitter comments of the nearby white business men, in order that we might have a decent place to eat in the downtown section."
 Advertising "cozy booths for two" in the "world's narrowest building", the restaurant was said to have a row of narrow tables along one wall like a dining car, and "drew a patronage composed chiefly of the curious."
 Evidently it was not a successful venture as it was already out of business by 1931.